EmbySupport/Emby.Docs/Hardware-Acceleration-on-Windows.md

 ## AMD AMF

-AMD Advanced Media Framework is a light-weight, portable multimedia framework that abstracts away most of the platform and API-specific details and allows for easy implementation of multimedia applications using a variety of technologies, such as DirectX 11, OpenGL, and OpenCL and facilitates an efficient interop between them.
+AMD Advanced Media Framework is a light-weight, portable multimedia framework that abstracts away most of the platform and API-specific details and allows for easy implementation of multimedia applications using a variety of technologies, such as DirectX 11, OpenGL, and OpenCL and facilitates an efficient interoperability between them.

 #### Supported Accelerations
 The following accelerations are currently supported by Emby.